NeurIPS 2025 Workshop on AI for Music:

 Shlomo Dubnov

-Shlomo Dubnov is a Professor in the Music Department and Affiliate Professor in Computer Science and Engineering at the University of California San Diego.
-He is also the Director of the Center for Research in Entertainment and Learning at Qualcomm Institute.
-He is best known for his research on poly-spectral analysis of musical timbre and inventing the method of Music Information Dynamics with applications in Computer Audition and Machine improvisation.
+Shlomo Dubnov is a Professor in Music and CSE departments in the University of California, San Diego.
+He is a founding faculty of the Halıcıoğlu Data Science Institute and a Director of the Center for Research in Entertainment and Learning (CREL) at UC San Diego’s Qualcomm Institute.

 Ilaria Manco